Connect with others who understand.

 Anyone living with migraine understands the challenge of making it through the day with intense headaches.
 There are many different treatment options that may help you get some relief, but what if a treatment isn’t the right one for you?
 If a medication isn’t working well or is causing other problems, you may need to try a different treatment.

-Read on for five signs it might be time to switch migraine treatments.
+Here are five signs it might be time to switch migraine treatments.

 1. Your Symptoms Don’t Improve

 After getting a migraine diagnosis, your primary care or neurology provider will use their expertise and guidance from the American Headache Society to inform your treatment plan.
-They’ll likely have you start with first-line treatments to see if they help your symptoms.
-If your migraine attacks aren’t too intense or frequent, first-line medications like over-the-counter (OTC) nonsteroidal anti-inflammatory drugs (NSAIDs), such as naproxen sodium (Aleve) or ibuprofen, or a combination of aspirin, acetaminophen, and caffeine (Excedrin Migraine) may offer relief.
+They’ll likely have you start with first-line treatments — including therapies that block calcitonin gene-related peptide (CGRP) to reduce pain and inflammation — to see if they help your symptoms.
+If your migraine attacks aren’t too intense or frequent, your doctor may recommend over-the-counter (OTC) medications.
+OTC medications like nonsteroidal anti-inflammatory drugs (NSAIDs), such as naproxen sodium (Aleve) or ibuprofen (Motrin), or a combination of aspirin, acetaminophen, and caffeine (Excedrin Migraine) may offer migraine relief.
 For more severe migraine headaches, your doctor may prescribe migraine-specific medications and pain relievers like triptans.

 Switching to a new migraine treatment can help improve symptoms for many people, including members of MyMigraineTeam.
 As one team member shared, “I was on a drug for 17 months when it first came out.
 It never helped. … When my 18th dose was due, I started a different drug … it took my chronic migraine attacks of 25 a month down to just a few a month.”